jqueuniet/netbox-go/apiv4_2/docs/WritableVirtualCircuitTerminationRequest.md

 ### NewWritableVirtualCircuitTerminationRequest

-`func NewWritableVirtualCircuitTerminationRequest(virtualCircuit BriefVirtualCircuitRequest, interface_ BriefInterfaceRequest, ) *WritableVirtualCircuitTerminationRequest`
+`func NewWritableVirtualCircuitTerminationRequest(virtualCircuit PatchedWritableVirtualCircuitTerminationRequestVirtualCircuit, interface_ PatchedWritableVirtualCircuitTerminationRequestInterface, ) *WritableVirtualCircuitTerminationRequest`

 NewWritableVirtualCircuitTerminationRequest instantiates a new WritableVirtualCircuitTerminationRequest object This constructor will assign default values to properties that have it defined,